geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab4_Ex2_Telemetry.md

-### Task 4 - Force Group Policy Update and Verify Policy Settings
+### Task 4 - Force Group Policy Update and manually trigger data collection

 In this task, you will update the group policy templates that you downloaded and configured in the prior task.
 Updating the templates will expedite the data collection process by enforcing it on the LON-CL1 PC.
-You will then schedule and run a task that collects Office Telemetry Agent logon information.
+It is important to note that when a user logs into an Office client in a normal production environment, the Office Telemetry agent waits 10 minutes to allow other logon processes to be completed, and then waits a randomized number of minutes for up to 4 hours to avoid client computers sending data to the network at the same time.
+After this initial scan, the Office Telemetry agent scans and collects data every 8 hours.

+Obviously, waiting this length of time to collect data will not work in our lab environment, or in selected test scenarios.
+To bypass the normal Telemetry agent scan times, you can manually trigger the data collection and see data uploaded immediately to Office Telemetry Dashboard.
+This is what you will do in this lab by running the OfficeTelemetryAgentLogOn task within the Task Scheduler app.

 1. Switch to **LON-CL1.** You should still be signed in as the **adatum\Administrator**.
 If necessary, log in as the  **Administrator** with a Password of **Pa55w.rd**.